 Human-made challenges to water quality from issues such as historic mining, sewage pollution and chemical/pharmaceutical inputs are wreaking havoc on freshwater ecosystems.

-Based in the streams of St Agnes on Cornwall’s north coast, my PhD is researching how abstract eco-conscious photography, phytoremediation and the potential of ‘plant intelligence’ can mediate between humans and river health to influence long-term positive ecological behaviours.
+Based in the streams of St Agnes on Cornwall’s north coast, my PhD is researching how abstract eco-conscious photography and riverine botany can mediate between humans and river health to influence long-term positive ecological behaviours.

 -